alfianAH/match-three-hexagon/README.md

 5. Done.
 You can play it now.

 ## How to play
-1. Combine 3 or more same type of tiles by tapping and choose another tile to swipe
+1. Combine 3 or more same type of tiles by tapping and choose another tile to swap
 1. Enjoy

 ## Example game